Denver Uninsured & Underinsured Driver Accident Attorney

 What Is Uninsured And Underinsured Motorist Coverage?

 Underinsured motorist coverage is a little different.
 This kind of insurance can also be obtained from your insurance company to cover your medical bills and property damage in case you are in an accident.
 But in the case of underinsured motorist coverage, the insurance you have is to cover expenses in case the motorist who hit you does not have insurance coverage that is sufficient to cover all the costs that arose from the accident.
+If the at-fault driver’s coverage level is too low to reimburse your damages, your underinsured motorist coverage will fill the gaps.

 Why Do I Need This Type of Coverage?